-In the <[] > mode, if the subject moves (distance to camera changes) while or after you focus, AI Servo AF will take effect to focus the subject continuously.
+In the km.
+Al Servo AF will take effect to focus the subject continuously.
 (The beeper will continue beeping softly.)
 As long as you keep aiming the AF point on the subject while pressing the shutter button halfway, the focusing will be continuous.
 When you want to take the picture, press the shutter button completely.

-Live View Shooting
+△ Live View Shooting